valerielimyh/valerielimyh/README.md

 ### 👋 Hi, I'm Valerie

-I'm a Data Scientist at Dell Technologies where I build practical Machine Learning systems that serve customers.
+I'm a Data Scientist at OCBC AI Lab where I build practical Machine Learning systems that serve customers and bring business value.
 I also...

 - 📝 Share the Machine Learning products I built on [my Medium website](medium.com/@valeriemlimyh)
 - 📝 Co-develop [agarationchef](https://www.instagram.com/agarationchef/) to share the joy of cooking and baking with the foodie community